Bengie23/Platform.Challenge/USER.md

 # Interacting with the repository to create and manage their namespaces.

 ## Deployment Context
-Within our Terraform deployment we have created several objects, including: namespaces, roles, role bindings and deployments.
+Within our Terraform deployment we have created several objects, including: namespaces, roles, role bindings, deployments and services.

 ### Namespaces
 Namespaces created from terraform deployment: